How to Become an Electrician in North Carolina

 Becoming an electrician is a rewarding and exciting career choice.
 The steps to get licensed in North Carolina include a minimum of two years of work experience and passing the electrical contractor’s exam.
 When it comes to preparing for your exam, should be at the top of your list.

 We offer professional preparation, confidence building and test-taking skills, comprehensive study materials, and pre-tabbed and highlighted materials you can bring with you to the open book exam.
-With consistently higher pass rates, CTC offers the NASCLA Accredited Electrical Exam Prep and the NASCLA Accredited Exam for Residential Electrical Contractors.
+With consistently higher pass rates, CTC offers accredited NASCLA Master Electrical Exam Prep and NASCLA Exam Prep for Residential Electrical Contractors.

 We’re here to help you every step of the way, so reach out with any questions you have about our program or the licensing process in North Carolina, or schedule a 30-minute start-up consultation with one of our experts who can help walk you through the application process.